gitkraken/gitkraken-client-docs/gitkraken-client/open-clone-init.md

 ---

 title: Open, Clone, and Init
-description: Learn the basics of GitKraken Client, like initializing or cloning projects!
+description: Learn the basics of GitKraken Desktop, like initializing or cloning projects!
 taxonomy:
     category: gitkraken-client

 ---

-Whether you are a newborn or a wizened deep-ocean octopod, each user will need to open, clone, or initialize a repo in GitKraken Client.
+Whether you are a newborn or a wizened deep-ocean octopod, each user will need to open, clone, or initialize a repo in GitKraken Desktop.

 <div class='embed-container embed-container--16-9'>
     <iframe width='560' height='315' src='https://www.youtube.com/embed/8uxrA56VJgY?rel=0&vq=hd1080' frameborder='0' allowfullscreen></iframe>